NESCent/popgenInfo/CONTRIBUTING.md

+---
-#Creating and submitting workflow vignettes
+title: "Creating and submitting workflow vignettes"
+---

 ##What is a workflow vignette?
 Workflow vignettes are documents that outline a population genetics based bioinformatics workflow involving one or more R packages.
 These workflows are based around biological questions/topics and the type of data used.
 They are generally more extensive than those found in package vignettes and are intended to provide R users with the necessary code and examples to solve biological questions.